 Why You Will Love These Pistachio Muffins

-- These soft, moist, delicious white chocolate pistachio muffins are super easy to make!
+- These soft, moist, delicious pistachio muffins are super easy to make, and perfect for the pistachio lover!

 - They make a great addition to the school or work for lunch pack.

 - A great treat to add to the weekend brunch table.

-- They come together in a few minutes.
+- They come together in a few minutes, using simple ingredients, and are a perfect addition to St. Patrick's Day.

 Here are some notes on the ingredients used in this recipe.
 Please see the recipe card for quantities.

 Butter adds flavor, softness, and moisture and sometimes aids in the leavening of baked goods.
 I use New Zealand butter in my recipes, which has approximately 82% butterfat and can be very yellow (similar to European or Irish butter).
 Butter cannot be substituted with butter or margarine spreads, but it can be substituted with baking margarine.

 Salt is a crucial ingredient in all baked goods.
 I use table salt in all my recipes.
 One teaspoon of table salt equals 1.5 teaspoons of Morton Kosher Salt equals 2 teaspoons of Diamond Crystal.